What is The Great London Yarn Crawl?

 When is the Great London Yarn Crawl taking place?

 Save the date!
-The Great London Yarn Crawl 2016 edition is taking place on Saturday, 10th September, 2016.
+The Great London Yarn Crawl 2019 edition is taking place from Sunday 1st September through Sunday 8th September, 2019.

 How much does a ticket to the event cost?
 What do I get for that?

-Tickets are priced at £18 per person and include your GLYC badge (to show you're part of the event, get discounts at some of the shops, and access to our after party with great door prizes), and a goody bag with your event pack details, special offers from sponsors, and various other yarny goodies!
+Tickets are priced at £10 per person and include a GLYC Passport.
+Be sure to show your Passport at each shop you visit to show you're part of the event, and get discounts and goody bags at some of the shops.
 Please note that transport is not included in the price of your ticket and you must use your own Oyster card, contactless, travelcard, etc.

 While Refuge began as a local London charity, it is now the UK's single largest provider of specialist domestic violence services.
 We liked the fact that it was local to London, yet far-reaching across the UK, and choosing a charity that supports women and children was important to us.
 We hope you'll agree!